 Hypoallergenic Formula: Everything You Need to Know

 Some babies are born with or can develop allergies to food and food intolerances.
-For breastfed babies, a mother may avoid eating the allergens, and a baby can continue to breastfeed safely.
-For those infants whose symptoms do not improve or whose mothers are unable to tolerate a restricted diet, the best way is to find hypoallergenic formula as an alternative.
+A mother may avoid eating the allergens for breastfed babies, and a baby can continue to breastfeed safely.
+For those infants whose symptoms do not improve or whose mothers cannot tolerate a restricted diet, the best way is to find hypoallergenic formula as an alternative.

 According to the research, the prevalence of allergy to cow’s milk affects roughly 2 to 3% of infants.
 The symptoms of allergy to cow’s milk typically appear between the first 3 to 6 months of life.
 If breastfeeding isn’t an option, the next step after a diagnosis is finding the best hypoallergenic formula for your baby.

-The extent of the allergy will determine how small the proteins need to be in order for a baby to tolerate the standard formula.
-For example, a baby with a very severe allergy may not be able to tolerate any protein particles and therefore will require an “elemental” formula.
-This type of formula contains only amino acids, the building blocks of protein.
+The extent of the allergy will determine how small the proteins need to be for a baby to tolerate the standard formula.
+For example, a baby with a very severe allergy may not be able to accept any protein particles and, therefore, will require an “elemental” formula.
+This formula contains only amino acids, the building blocks of protein.

 • Studied in a clinical trial